hemerajs/go-hemera/README.md

 ```

 ## Pattern matching
-We implemented two indexing startegys
+We implemented two indexing strategys
 - `depth order` match the entry with the most properties first.
 - `insertion order` match the entry with the least properties first.